jasonacox/TM1637TinyDisplay/README.md

 * `showNumber` - Display an integer number (positive or negative)
 * `showNumberDec` - Display a number with ability to set decimal points or colon
 * `showNumberHex` - Display a number in hexadecimal format and set decimal point or colon
-* `showString` - Display a ASCII string of text with optional scrolling
+* `showString` - Display a ASCII string of text with optional scrolling for long strings
 * `showLevel` - Use display LEDs to simulate a level indicator (vertical or horizontal)
 * `showAnimation` - Display a sequence of frames to render an animation
 * `setSegments` - Directly set the value of the LED segments in each digit